 Cooling fins are used on your zero-turn to circulate air to keep the engine block and cylinder cool.
 When they become plugged or damaged, the fins fail to push air and can cause your engine to overheat and quit.

 Solution: Remove dirt and debris that has collected in your fins.
 Repair any damaged fins.
 Clean around the engine and engine shroud.
 Make sure your heat shield is securely in place.

 Bad Spark Plug in Your Zero Turn Mower

-A dirty or damage spark plug can foul and fail to provide the spark needed to keep the engine running.
+A dirty or damaged spark plug can foul and fail to provide the spark needed to keep the engine running.
 A plug that isn’t gapped correctly or one where the spark plug wires are loose can also cause the mower to quit.

 Solution: Remove your spark plug(s) and check for signs of buildup on the tip.
 Clean the plug or replace it if the tips are dark in color.
-Inspect the plug for a broke porcelain or burnt filament.
+Inspect the plug for broke porcelain or burnt electrode.
 Ensure your plug is gapped to the manufacturer’s specification and the spark plug wires are secure.

 Bad Ignition Coil on Your Zero Turn Mower

-When the coil gets hot, it can stop working causing your zero turn mower to quit running.
+When the coil gets hot, it can stop working causing your zero-turn mower to quit running.
 The windings on the coil can separate and short out.
 A bad ignition coil will not be able to provide sufficient voltage to the spark plug.